thendawg/nvezos/README.md

 MEW Address - 0x3d454b7b858335805f83D30842d9f0fACd50e545

 **PREBUILT ISO NOW AVAILABLE!!!
 SEE INSTALLISO.MD!!!**
+**ISO IS STILL CURRENTLY ON V.8 WILL UPDATE ONCE IT IS CHANGED WITHIN A FEW HRS**

 It is now recommended to install NvEZOS via the ISO image.
 This will greatly simplify and speedup the install process.
 For ISO install instructions and the link, please see INSTALLISO.MD.
 The installation instructions below will still work, and both versions will be kept up to date, so it is up to you.
 This page will still serve as the primary documentation for Notes, Known Issues, and Release Notes.